vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Monday 2026-09-21, I skipped all exercises to fit a Trader Joe's trip in the afternoon as well as meal prep later in the day.

+## 2026-09-25: skipped all exercises

+On Friday 2026-09-25, I skipped all exercises to fit a downtown Berkeley trip (including Goodwill, Citibank, and Trader Joe's) in the afternoon while keeping the evening and night free for other items.